 I’ve outlined some of the more complex ingredients to make sure your chili turns out contest-winning-levels of YUM!

-Coffee: Coffee is often used with cocoa in recipes to help round out the flavor.
-This turkey chili recipe calls for crystallized coffee — or the instant coffee that is just oh so handy on the go!
+- Coffee: I generally use Decaf instant in this recipe.
+Coffee is often used with cocoa in recipes to help round out the flavor.
+This turkey chili recipe calls for instant decaf coffee crystals — that is just oh so handy on the go!

-It’s important to use the crystals and not brewed coffee for this recipe so you don’t end up with too much liquid in your chili.
+- It’s important to use the crystals and not brewed coffee for this recipe so you don’t end up with too much liquid in your chili.
+Oh, and there will be no coffee taste in the finished chili.

 Can You Freeze This?